realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 Merge commits.
 All commits from the feature branch are added to the base branch in a merge commit using the -- no–ff option.

 Squash and merge commits.
 Multiple commits of a pull request are squashed, or combined into a single commit, using the fast-forward option.
 It is recommended that when merging two branches, pull requests are squashed and merged to prevent the likelihood of conflicts due to redundancy.

+Merge message for a squash merge.
+GitHub generates a default commit message, which you can edit.
+This message may include the pull request title, pull request description, or information about the commits.